Job Openings

 Read job description

 Full-time Employee (40 hours/week).
-Reports to the Executive Director of LACAC and the Program Director of the LCYTC-AI project.
-Hybrid- expected to come into the office a minimum of 2 days a week, must live in Louisiana.
-Office based in the Slidell, Louisiana.
+Reports to the Executive Director of the LACAC and the Program Director of the LCYTC AI Project.

 Essential Activities: